Uncovering Avocado Cravings: 10 Key Explanations

 Avocados are also a good source of monounsaturated fat like milk, which has been shown to improve heart health and lower cholesterol levels.

-So if you’re feeling a sudden urge to eat an avocado, it could be your body’s way of telling you that it needs some nourishment.
-Craving nutrient-dense foods is one of the most common signs that you’re deficient in certain vitamins or minerals.
+So, if you’re feeling a sudden urge to eat an avocado, your body could tell you it needs some nourishment.
+Craving nutrient-dense foods is one of the most common signs that you’re deficient in specific vitamins or minerals.

 There’s nothing wrong with craving nutrient dense foods.
 This simply means that they’re packed with vitamins, minerals, and other nutrients that are essential for good health.

-In fact, avocados are one of the few fruits that contain all 18 of the 22 essential amino acids, including all 8 essential amino acids, making them a complete protein.
-They’re also high in fiber and low in sugar, making them a perfect food for people who are watching their weight.
+Avocados are one of the few fruits that contain all 18 of the 22 essential amino acids, including all 8 essential amino acids, making them a complete protein.
+They’re also high in fiber and low in sugar, making them a perfect food for people watching their weight.

 2. Avocados are versatile.